 Where to Stay in Queenstown

 I stayed at 12 Mile Delta Campsite for the majority of my time around Queenstown.
 It’s a short drive out of town, with basic toilet facilities and access to a stunning part of Lake Wakatipu.
-It’s a DOC campsite, and you can stay here for free if you have a DOC campsite pass.
+It’s a DOC campsite, but is no longer available on the campsite pass.
+Prices are $15 per person, per night.

 For my first night in New Zealand, I stayed at Nomads Queenstown hostel in a 6-bed dorm.
 I was only there for one night, and I was pretty exhausted, but I had a good stay.
 The room was clean, there were small lockers for valuables, and the bathrooms had a huge number of shower/toilet cubicles – I never had to wait!
 There’s a big (albeit busy) kitchen, as well as multiple common areas like a lounge and movie area.
 It’s a good price, and a top-notch location in the heart of town; I’d definitely stay here again.